 When does my puppy or kitten need vaccines?

 We recommend starting vaccinations at about eight weeks of age.
 Some of these vaccinations will need to be boosted every month until your puppy or kitten reaches four to six months of age.
 We offer well kitten and puppy packages, which include the recommended vaccinations, wellness examinations, and testing at a discount.
 Call us for more details.

-Do you offer tail docking?
+Do you offer tail docking or ear cropping?